Detox (drag queen)

-Matthew Sanderson, better known by the stage name Detox Icunt or simply Detox, is an American drag performer and recording artist.
-Detox was a fixture of the Southern California drag scene before coming to international attention on the fifth season of RuPaul's Drag Race.
+Deandra Sanderson, better known by the stage name Detox Icunt or simply Detox, is an American drag performer and recording artist.
+Detox was a fixture of the Southern California drag scene before coming to international attention on the fifth season of RuPaul's Drag Race, as well as the second season of RuPaul's Drag Race All Stars.

 Career

 Detox has appeared in music videos with Ke$ha and Rihanna and is a member of Chad Michaels' Dreamgirls Revue, the longest-running female-impersonation show in California.
 She is also a member of the band Tranzkuntinental.
 The band was started by Charlie Paulson and Xander Smith and features drag queens Kelly Mantle, Rhea Litré, Vicky Vox, and Willam Belli.

 Detox modeled as part of the Tranimal Master Class Workshop at the Machine Project.
 The event was photographed by Austin Young.
 In 2011, Detox acted in Showgirls in Drag, a live adaptation of Showgirls.
 The production was directed by Stephen Guarino and played at the Dragonfly nightclub in Hollywood.

+She started doing drag at 15 when working with her sister, and originally went by the name Cornanda Cobb.
 In March 2012, Willam Belli released "Chow Down," a parody of "Hold On" by Wilson Phillips.
 The song featured Detox and Vicky Vox, who co-wrote the parody's lyrics.
 The three began performing under the name DWV, a dual reference that takes note of their first initials (Detox, Willam and Vicky) while also parodying the group SWV.
-Together they released several other singles: "Boy is a Bottom," a parody of "Girl on Fire" by Alicia Keys which debuted at number six on Billboard's Comedy Digital Songs, selling 3,000 downloads in its first week.; "Silicone", a parody of "Dancing on My Own" by Robyn; and "Blurred Bynes", a parody of "Blurred Lines" by Robin Thicke.
+Together they released several other singles: "Boy is a Bottom", a parody of "Girl on Fire" by Alicia Keys which debuted at number six on Billboard's Comedy Digital Songs, selling 3,000 downloads in its first week.; "Silicone", a parody of "Dancing on My Own" by Robyn; and "Blurred Bynes", a parody of "Blurred Lines" by Robin Thicke.
+In April 2019, Lizzo released a second music video for her song "Juice", in which Detox makes an appearance.